Nursery and Wraparound care

 Funded 30 Hour Child care places available

 Many working parents of 3 to 4-year-olds in England are eligible for 30 hours of free childcare - rather than the standard 15 hours.

 This is 30 hours free for 38 weeks per year, equivalent to school term times.
 At Chantry, you will be able to spread the free childcare out over up to 44 weeks using our school holiday clubs, but this will mean you'll get fewer than 30 hours free childcare each week.

 Please click on the links below for further information and to check your eligibility.
 Please be aware that there are deadlines for applying for the 30 hour funding so in order to be eligible for this and for the funding to start as soon as your child starts nursery you do need to apply during the term before your child is due to start in nursery.
-As soon as you have it take your eligibility code to Miss Cook in the school office and she will make arrangements for you to discuss your child care requirements with Miss cartwright who manages our nursery waiting list and/or Mrs Bruce who manages our wrap around are provision. .
+As soon as you have it take your eligibility code to Mrs Yorath/Mrs Cartwright in the school office and who will make arrangements for you to discuss your child care requirements with Miss Cartwright who manages our nursery waiting list and/or Miss Lawrence who manages our wrap around care provision.
 Our preference is that your child spends 15 hours per week in nursery over 5 days (5 morning or 5 afternoon sessions) and that the remaining 15 hours are spent within our wrap around care provision to suit your needs.
 However we do recognise that 5 days in nursery does not suit all parents so we are able to look at each application for flexible hours on an individual basis and will try to accommodate your requests wherever possible.

 Chantry Nursery is part of Chantry Primary Academy and it provides 78 part-time places for children.
 The Nursery is an exciting place to be and children will take part in a wide range of activities every day.